-The Investment Manager addresses ESG factors throughout the investment process, combining ESG best-in-class approach with ESG integration, exclusions and engagement.
+The Investment Manager addresses ESG factors throughout the investment process, combining

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+ESG best-in-class approach with ESG integration, exclusions and engagement.

 Within the investment universe, a non-financial investment analysis is performed from MSCI data covering both: